behrude/Sudoku-Project/README.md

 # Sudoku-Project
-This is my C# project for Programming 2 coursse.
+This is my C# project for the Programming 2 course.